Majoneza/gDrive/docs/README.md

 ## Basic guide

-Before starting the guide make sure to get [OAuth client ID credentials](https://developers.google.com/workspace/guides/create-credentials) and save the file as `credentials.json` inside the directory of the script using `gCredentials`.
-Okay, let's begin.
+Before starting the guide make sure to get [OAuth client ID credentials](https://developers.google.com/workspace/guides/create-credentials) and save the file as `credentials.json` inside the directory of the script using the library.
+Okay let's begin.

 The most important thing to have in mind when working with this library is that every API call is **`lazy`**.
 Because of that some library usages have to be carefully programmed.
 For example when we are listing files(`files.list`) we can make as many API calls as we want because listing doesn't change the state of the drive, but the same isn't true for creating files(`files.create`).